James Crawford (jurist): Professional career

+Death

+James Crawford died in 2021 after a long illness, triggering a vacancy on the ICJ bench.

 Honours

 Crawford was made a Doctor of Laws by the University of Cambridge in 2003.
-He held honorary doctorates from the University of Paris 1 Pantheon-Sorbonne, Pázmány Péter Catholic University, Budapest, the University of Amsterdam and his alma mater Adelaide University.
+He held honorary doctorates from the University of Paris 1 Pantheon-Sorbonne, Pázmány Péter Catholic University, Budapest, the University of Amsterdam and his alma mater the University of Adelaide.
 He was awarded the Nessim Habif World Prize by the University of Geneva in 2010, and the Hudson Medal by the American Society for International Law and the Adelaide University Distinguished Alumni Award, respectively, in 2012.

 In 2000, he was elected a Fellow of the British Academy (FBA).

 Crawford was made a Companion (AC) in the General Division of the Order of Australia on 10 June 2013.